sdimaio/sdimaio/README.md

 ### Hello Everyone! 👋

+This is Simmaco (Simone) Di Maio, self-motivated and self-taught not so famous (yet) Computer Scientist.
 I'm a ✨ Solution Architect and Developer ✨ with a great passion for Information Technology since 1991.

 I'm a technology enthusiast and appreciate the open source project for the deep insight of how things work.
 I'm working as a full time engineer in the mostly proprietary company of Telco, Public Sectors and industrial automation software.